DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 # XNAP-Painting Processing
 In this project we are working with a set of images representing paintings and we have some information related to this artisitic works.
 There are many goals we can try to achieve, such as detecting the painter or the sytle, we can even predit two characteristics at the same time.

-We are based on a starting point, which works with Keras.
+We are based on a starting point, which works with Keras and works with pretrained weights of Imagenet.

 ## Week 1
 ### Target goals